cqxzy/protein-classify-and-cluster/README.md

 For more details, refer to the official [foldseek GitHub](https://github.com/steineggerlab/foldseek) documentation.

-Also, you can visit the page in [zread](https://zread.ai/steineggerlab/foldseek) for advice.
+Also, you can visit the page in [zread](https://zread.ai/steineggerlab/foldseek) and [deepwiki](https://deepwiki.com/steineggerlab/foldseek)for advice.

 ## **4. Parameter Description**